Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 TREASURE

-On the third finger of his left hand, Escher wears a plat­ inum ring engraved with tiny roses and thorns (worth 150 gp).
-Around his neck, he wears a gold and ruby pen­ dant (worth 750 gp).
+On the third finger of his left hand, Escher wears a platinum ring engraved with tiny roses and thorns (worth 150 gp).
+Around his neck, he wears a gold and ruby pendant (worth 750 gp).

 K50.
 GUEST ROOM
+_____

-A large bed sits in the center of this room, its four cor­ ner posts supporting a black canopy trimmed with gold tassels.
+"A large bed sits in the center of this room, its four corner posts supporting a black canopy trimmed with gold tassels.
 Several comfortable divans are placed about the room.
-There is a banded door in the west wall and a smaller unbanded door in the east wall.
+There is a banded door in the west wall and a smaller unbanded door in the east wall."
+_____
 There is no danger in this area during the day.
-But if the characters try to take a short rest here during the night, the rest is interrupted by the arrival of ld4 Baro­ vian witches from area K56.
+But if the characters try to take a short rest here during the night, the rest is interrupted by the arrival of ld4 Barovian witches from area K56.
 They try to subdue the party with sleep spells.
 A witch retreats to area K56

 if wounded.